Skip to main content

 • Cost: $90

 Hi, I’m Emma Kalish!
-I’m a graduate of NC State University’s College of Design, with a Bachelor’s Degree in industrial Design.
-I attended ELISAVA School of Design & Engineering in Barcelona while studying abroad where continued to learn about product, furniture, and packaging design.
-Following graduation, I moved to California for an opportunity to work as a textile designer and project manager.
+I’m a graduate of NC State University’s College of Design, with a Bachelor’s Degree in Industrial Design.
+I attended ELISAVA School of Design & Engineering in Barcelona while studying abroad where I continued to learn about product, furniture, and packaging design.
 Currently residing in Raleigh, I work as a freelance graphic and product designer for local companies.
 With a strong foundation in design thinking, project management, and product design, I am enthusiastic about teaching workshops where I can share my knowledge and connect with young designers.

 • Grade Range: 9th – 12th Grade